M1 (İzmir Metro): Trains

 The M1 opened in 2000 with 45 wagons.
 In 2011, the wagon number was increased to 77 with 8 train sets from China consisting of 32 wagons.
 10 more wagons were added in 2015, increasing the number to 87.
 19 train sets consisting of 95 wagons were delivered in 2017, increasing the total to 182.
 Each train set consisted of three wagons at first; however, this number increased to four, then five.
 The trains work at an average of 40 km/h and are stored in Halkapınar Maintenance Facility.

 Accidents

 In 2015, the escalators at Üçyol station broke down, resulting with 14 injuries.

 In 2016, a train collided with a container that fell onto the rails near Bölge station, injuring 10 people.
 The train tilted over as a result of the collision.

 In 2019, a construction worker died after his arm was crushed during the construction in Narlıdere.

+In 2023, a train parted and a few cars of it derailed as a result of a switch throwing while the vehicle was passing over it.